Allure of Craquelure: A Variational-Generative Approach to Crack Detection in Paintings: Numerical experiments

 where $\phi_l(\cdot)$ denotes the activation of the $l$-th layer.
 The total fine-tuning objective is then given by

-We set $\lambda_{\text{rec}} = 0.65$ and $\lambda_{\text{perc}} = 0.25$, placing stronger emphasis on the $\ell_1$ reconstruction loss to favor accurate pixel-level reconstruction of crack-free painting textures while the perceptual loss complements it to maintain semantic and structural consistency without over-smoothing fine details.
+We set $\lambda_{\text{rec}} = 0.65$ and $\lambda_{\text{perc}} = 0.25$, placing stronger emphasis on the reconstruction loss to favor accurate pixel-level reconstruction of crack-free painting textures while the perceptual loss complements it to maintain semantic and structural consistency without over-smoothing fine details.

 We further use a fine-tuned version of DeepCrack.
 The potential complex and diverse background of paintings, which may contain crack-like structures such as brush strokes or painted hair, poses a significant risk of false positive detections.
-Since the original DeepCrack model was trained on pavement datasets, we fine-tuned the model on a training subset of our synthetic dataset, in order to act as a good crack prior regardless the complex painting scene.
-More precisely, the side-outputs and fusion layer of the pretrained model were retrained in a supervised way, using a pixel-wise \textit{Binary Cross-Entropy} (BCE) loss.
-Given an input image $\mea'$ and the corresponding ground-truth crack mask $M:\Omega \to \{0,1\}$, the BCE loss is defined as
+Since the original DeepCrack model was trained on pavement datasets, we fine-tuned the model on a training subset of our synthetic dataset in order to obtain a reliable crack prior despite the complexity of painting scenes.
+More precisely, the side-outputs and fusion layer of the pretrained model were retrained in a supervised way, meaning that paired training images and corresponding pixel-level crack annotations are available to explicitly guide the learning process.
+The retraining uses a pixel-wise \textit{Binary Cross-Entropy} (BCE) loss to encourage accurate discrimination between crack and non-crack pixels.
+Given an input image $\mea$ and the corresponding binary ground-truth crack mask $M \in \{0,1\}^{h \times w}$, the BCE loss is defined as \ifarxiv